fozer15/Skill-Swap-Client/README.md

 This is a platform where users can exchange their skills and have fun.

-Tools and Techs Used in this project:
+Tools and techs I used in this project:
 ----------------------------
 * Firebase Auth
 * GarphQL